1 large bunch of beets (3-4 medium-to-large beets)

 This will work just fine with small beets, but they are a lot more work to peel.
 Place them in a 2-quart sauce pan and add

 - cold water to within an inch of the top of the pan.

 - 1 medium onion (150g), minced finely

 - 1 tsp salt

 Bring to a boil, reduce to a simmer and cook for 20 minutes.
 The beets should be tender but not mushy, and they will probably need another 5 to 10 minutes to finish cooking.
 Turn off the heat and remove any scum that collects at the top of the pot.
 Add

 - 1 TBL sugar

-about a cup of liquid from the soup.
-Process until smooth and pour back into soup pot.
+Add about ½ cup of liquid from the soup and stir with a spoon or whisk until it is smoothly mixed in.
+Add more liquid and repeat.
+When the sour cream mixture is fairly pourable, add it back into the pot of soup.
 Stir and adjust any seasonings as needed.
 Chill in refrigerator.

-My mother would make borscht (with a slightly different recipe) and only add the sour cream just before serving.
+My mother would make borscht and only add the sour cream just before serving.
 This allowed her to freeze the soup and serve it at a later time.
-I do it this way because the sour cream blends thoroughly in the blender and it’s already in use when I’m making the soup.
-I haven’t frozen this, but I can’t imagine any reason it would fail.
+I do it my way because I don’t freeze the borscht and thus it’s ready to eat any time I want to take a bowl from the refrigerator.

 My mother would garnish borscht with diced boiled potatoes, diced cucumber, minced raw garlic or diced hard-boiled eggs.
 The only one of I recall linking was the minced raw garlic, but use what you prefer, or be a purist and don’t add anything!